Open Excellence General Fund

 By contributing to the General Fund, you help provide services that account for both the individual and social nature of mental illness, you take a stand for independent research on mental health interventions that work, and you help bring to light unbiased information.

-You align yourself with thee universal values: first do no harm, meet people where they’re at, use the scientific method, and respect human rights for all people.
+You align yourself with these universal values: first do no harm, meet people where they’re at, use the scientific method, and respect human rights for all people.

 General Fund grants for research and programs are made according to the annual funding priorities established by the Board of Directors.